-Allowing your dog to foul in Flintshire and to subsequently fail to clean up afterwards is an offence.
+- Allowing your dog to foul in Flintshire and to subsequently fail to clean up afterwards is an offence.
 Not only is dog fouling aesthetically unpleasant, it also has the potential to transmit diseases particularly to young children.
-All Dog mess should be bagged and placed in a waste bin.

-- 2. Public Space Protection Orders (PSPO's) are an intervention to prevent individuals or groups committing anti-social behaviour in a public space.
-They form part of the Anti-Social Behaviour, Crime and Policing Act 2014 and Councils may adopt a PSPO after consultation with the Police, the Police and Crime Commissioner and community representatives. - Creating a PSPO provides an opportunity to introduce additional enforcement actions against other designated offences, such as the complete exclusion of dogs from certain land classifications and a requirement to keep dogs on leads at all times in some specified areas. - 4.
-Flintshire has in force a Dog Control and Dog Fouling Public Space Protection Order which requires dog walkers to: - Remove dog waste immediately from the ground at all public locations. - Put their dog on a lead when directed to do so by an authorised officer.
-This only applies to any public land where a dog is considered to be out of control or causing alarm and distress. - Keep dogs on leads within cemeteries. - Have a means on their person to collect dog waste from the ground if asked by an authorised officer.
+All Dog mess should be bagged and placed in a waste bin. - 2.
+Public Space Protection Orders (PSPO's) are an intervention to prevent individuals or groups committing anti-social behaviour in a public space.
+They form part of the Anti-Social Behaviour, Crime and Policing Act 2014 and Councils may adopt a PSPO after consultation with the Police, the Police and Crime Commissioner and community representatives. - 3.
+Creating a PSPO provides an opportunity to introduce additional enforcement actions against other designated offences, such as the complete exclusion of dogs from certain land classifications and a requirement to keep dogs on leads at all times in some specified areas. - 4.
+The following enforcement activities are in force in Flintshire in respect of dog control.